 The estate has its roots beginning in 1919 when Xavier Richard purchased the adjacent properties from his neighbors, but it wasn't until his son Jean Richard took over did they begin concentrating on wine.
 In fact, by 1947 the domaine cultivated a local reputation in the area for its wines and by 1976, Pierre Richard continued the family tradition extending the property to Mantry where a former hill of vines has been reclaimed.
 Situated in the heart of the Jura, between Seille River and Lons le Saunier, the soils are perfect for white wine making and the vineyard plots have names that reflect on their past uses: "Les Charmes", "La Croix du Gyps" ... etc. But the domaine is small, encompassing only 9 hectares between the communes of Le Vernois, Voiteur and Mantry.
 After studying viticulture and oenology at Beaune, taking jobs in vineyards of St. Emilion and Cotes de Provence, Vincent returned to take over the family domaine in 2009 and follows in a long tradition of organic practices in the making of his wines.

 The vines are grown on gravely-marl soils, hand-harvested at the end of August and undergoes selective vineyard sorting.
 Maceration lasts between six and eight hours with primary spontaneous fermentation occurring in stainless steel tanks for 10-15 days.
 The wine is kept on the lees for 15 months with no battonage.
 The blending and bottling are done during the following year's harvest.
-Aged for a minimum of 18 months on lees in the bottle before disgorgement.
+Aged for 12 months on lees in the bottle before disgorgement.
 Not filtered.
 Dosage is .3 cl MCR.

 Crémant du Jura, Blanc Brut, "Harmonie"